Willow Dawn Becker

 5. BPA is perhaps most often used to confirm or refute the statements of witnesses or suspects present at the commission of a crime.

 While blood spatter analysis can be extremely effective in determining the placement of perpetrators, victims, and weapons during the course of a violent crime, rarely are blood spatter analysts called on to make these assertions on their own.
 Rather, blood spatter is most often used as a tool to support or refute eyewitness testimony.
-For instance, a suspect may argue that they acted in self-defense during the commission of a crime, but a prosecutor may be able to call a blood spatter analyst that can offer their expert opinion that the victim was sitting or laying down – hardly on the attack – when the crime was committed, thereby refuting the suspect’s account.
+For instance, a suspect may argue that they acted in self-defense during the commission of a crime, but a prosecutor may be able to call a blood spatter analyst who can offer their expert opinion that the victim was sitting or lying down – hardly on the attack – when the crime was committed, thereby refuting the suspect’s account.

 A typical male has between 5 and 6 liters of blood while a typical female has between 4 and 5 liters.
 This amount of blood accounts for approximately 8% of a person’s total body weight.
 When a person loses more than 1 liter of blood, they are likely to become unconscious.
-But more than 1.5 liters and death quickly becomes a risk.
+But more than 1.5 liters, and death quickly becomes a risk.

 7. Blood spatter analysis can be essential in determining the type of weapon used during a crime.

 There are many reasons an investigator may not know what type of weapon was used during a violent crime.
-Perhaps a murder was committed by the weapon was hidden or destroyed along with the body.
+Perhaps a murder was committed by a weapon that was hidden or destroyed along with the body.
 Or perhaps a body is so badly injured that it is impossible to tell how exactly the murder occurred.
 The different shapes and sizes of blood spatter on the surrounding area can determine the force, weight, and shape of the weapon.
 For instance, medium-velocity stains are generally caused by a blunt object, a fist, or even a violent spray from a severed artery while high-velocity spatter that creates tiny droplets is more likely to be from a gunshot wound.

 Willow Dawn Becker